-- Top locations (cities and countries)
+Top locations (cities and countries).

-and the last but not the least..
+and last but not least…

-You should make the necessary adjustments to your content plan by monitoring the Audience’s tab KPI’s.
-For instance, if the majority of your followers are women of 25-34, based in London, UK, perhaps it’s wise to optimize posts scheduling according to the UK time zone.
-Keep track of the audience’s activity picks and share the pieces of content that would be most likely endorsed by young women in the UK.
+You should make the necessary adjustments to your content plan by monitoring your KPIs in the Audience tab.
+For instance, if the majority of your followers are women of 25-34, based in London, it may be worth optimizing your post schedule according to the UK time zone.
+Keep track of the audience’s pick activity and share pieces of content that will most likely engage young women in the UK.

-How to access Instagram Stories Insights?
+How to Access Instagram Stories Insights?